-We developed spectroscopic models, environmental models, and spectro-transfer functions for estimating soil fungal abundance and diversity (see below).
-The spectroscopic models used only the vis-NIR spectra, the environmental models used only the publicly available soil and environmental data that represent the soil forming factors soil, climate, vegetation, terrain and parent material (?), and the spectro-transfer functions used the vis-NIR spectra together with soil and environmental data.
+We developed spectroscopic models, environmental models and spectrotransfer functions for estimating soil fungal abundance and diversity (see below).
+The spectroscopic models used only the vis-NIR spectra, the environmental models used only the publicly available soil and environmental data that represent the soil forming factors soil, climate, vegetation, terrain and parent material (Jenny, 1994) and the spectrotransfer functions used the vis-NIR spectra together with soil and environmental data.

-We assembled a set of readily available soil and environmental maps that represented climate, terrain, vegetation, and parent material.
+We assembled a set of readily available soil and environmental maps that represented climate, terrain, vegetation and parent material.
 To relate the these covariates to the fungal data, we extracted values from these maps using the geographic coordinates of the sample set.
-The soil property data came from the Australia-wide fine spatial resolution $(90 \times 90 \text{ m})$ digital soil maps of total organic carbon, total nitrogen, total phosphorus, bulk density, effective cation exchange capacity, available water capacity, pH, and soil texture (sand, silt, and clay) (?), as well as maps of the clay minerals kaolinite, illite, and smectite (?).
-To represent climate, we used data on mean annual temperature (MAT), mean annual precipitation (MAP), solar radiation, and evapotranspiration (?) and the Prescott index (PI) (?), which is calculated as the ratio of precipitation to evapotranspiration.
-To capture functional landscape characteristics, we used a digital elevation model (DEM) from the 3-arc second shuttle radar topographic mission (SRTM) and derived terrain attributes (?).
-To represent vegetation, we used data on net primary productivity (NPP) (?), and on the fraction of photosynthetically active radiation intercepted by the sunlit canopy of the evergreen (Fpar-e) and woody (Fpar-r) vegetation (?).
-To represent parent material, we used gamma radiometrics, which comprises data on potassium, uranium, and thorium (?).
-Supplementary Table S2 lists these data and their main characteristics.
+The soil property data came from Australia-wide fine spatial resolution $(90 \times 90 \text{ m})$ digital soil maps of total organic carbon, total nitrogen, total phosphorus, bulk density, effective cation exchange capacity, available water capacity, pH and soil texture (sand, silt and clay; Viscarra Rossel et al., 2015), as well as maps of the clay minerals kaolinite, illite and smectite (Viscarra Rossel, 2011).
+To represent climate, we used data on mean annual temperature (MAT), mean annual precipitation (MAP), solar radiation and evapotranspiration (Xu and Hutchinson, 2011) and the Prescott index (PI; Prescott, 1950), which is calculated as the ratio of precipitation to evapotranspiration.
+To capture functional landscape characteristics, we used a digital elevation model (DEM) from the 3 arcsec Shuttle Radar Topography Mission (SRTM) and derived terrain attributes (Gallant et al., 2011).
+To represent vegetation, we used data on net primary productivity (NPP; Haverd et al., 2013) and on the fraction of photosynthetically active radiation intercepted by the sunlit canopy of the evergreen (Fpar-e) and woody (Fpar-r) vegetation (Donohue et al., 2009).
+To represent parent material, we used gamma radiometrics, which comprises data on potassium, uranium and thorium (Minty et al., 2009).
+Supplement Table S2 lists these data and their main characteristics.